Montana-Media-Arts/340-interactive-arts-1/README.md

 - Project 3 check-ins
     - identification of potential problems
     - group discussion on potential solutions
-- Project 3 Documentation
+- Work on Project 3
-    - Discuss documentation requirements for Project 3
+    - Discuss install for next week
-    - Assign duties
+    - Assign "watch" duties during showing
-    - Set deadlines
-    - Create documentation capture plan for showing

 **TODO:**

-- Begin gathering documentation materials

 **In-Class (Wednesday):**

 - Work on Project 3
-    - Discuss install for next week
+    - Prep for the Install!
-    - Assign "watch" duties during showing

 **TODO:**